 In it, I have:

-- My daily “Most important tasks” of my top three things that must get done that day, what I’m cooking for dinner, what my workout is, how much water I’ve drank, etc. This changes daily.
+- Most Important: The “most important tasks” of my top three things that must get done that day.
+This includes what I’m cooking for dinner, what my workout is, how much water I’ve had to drink, etc. This changes daily.

-- Daily Chores Sheet for each person in the house so that when it says “Morning Chores” on my daily outline, everyone knows what he/she should be doing.
+- Daily Chores Sheet: For each person in the house so that when it says “Morning Chores” on my daily outline, everyone knows what he/she should be doing.

-If these are helpful to you, please share via Facebook, Twitter or Pinterest so that others can use them too!
+If these are helpful to you, please share via Facebook, Twitter, or Pinterest so that others can use them too!